hasseily/Deathlord-Relorded/README.md

 ## Installation

 - Copy the Deathlord folder anywhere you want, ideally in your Program Files directory.
 - Run the companion .exe.
-The first time you run it, it will ask you to select the Deathlord boot disk image you want to use.
-It will remember it for future sessions.
+If you want to choose different disks, use the menu to select each of boot, scenario A and scenario B. It'll remember them for future sessions.

 ## Running the program